KidSysco/jquery-ui-month-picker/README.md

     <h3>OnAfterNextYear</h3>
     Type: function<br />
     Default: null<br />
     This event is triggered after the Month Picker next year button has been clicked.
-As of version 2.4 <b>this</b> refers to the associated input field.
+As of version 2.4 this refers to the associated input field.
 </p>
 <p>
     Supply a callback function to handle the event as an init option.